IgorBuchelnikov/ObservableComputations/README.md

 ```

 As you see *exception.StackTrace* points to line caused the exception: *valueProvider.Value = new Random().Next(0, 1);*.
 That line doesn't point us to computation which caused the exception: *computing1* or *computing2*.
 To determine computation which caused the exception we should look at *DebugInfo.ComputingsExecutingUserCode[Thread.CurrentThread].InstantiatingStackTrace* property.
 That property contains stack trace of instantiating of the computation.
 By default ObservableComputations doesn't save stack traces of instantiating of computations for performance reasons.
 To save that stack traces use *Configuration.SaveInstantiatingStackTrace* property.
 By default ObservableComputations doesn't track computations executing user code for performance reasons.
 To track computations executing user code use *Configuration.TrackComputingsExecutingUserCode* property.
+If the user code was called from the user code of another computation, then *DebugInfo.ComputingsExecutingUserCode[Thread.CurrentThread].UserCodeIsCalledFrom* will point to that computation.

 All unhanded exceptions thrown in the user code are fatal, as the internal state of the computations becomes damaged.
 Pay attention to null checks.